AtriSaxena/Signature-Verification/README.md

 ## Requirements:
 1. Install Python 3.6
 2. Pip install Pytorch 0.4.0

-Data is aldready in the "data" folder.
+Data is already in the "data" folder.
 Open jupyter Notebook and Run the "Signature_Axis_hackathon.ipynb" file.